Content on this page was generated by AI and has not been manually reviewed.

 Will a free VPN slow down my connection?

 Usually yes, especially during peak times when many users share the same free servers.
 The speed you get depends on server distance, server load, and your baseline connection speed.
+Edge secure network vpn reddit guide to using a VPN with Edge Secure Network, privacy, streaming, and performance in 2026

 Do free VPNs log my activity?